emee-dev/apicize/app/src-tauri/help/running-tests.md

 1. Each row will be executed sequentially for Requests and Groups being tested.
 The specified number of runs, concurrency, etc. will all be applied
 2. As a security measure, the Seed file **must** be in the same directory or child directory as the workbook.
 3. When using a JSON file, if the file contains a scalar value (string, number, etc.) or ab array of scalar values, a variable named **data** will be set.
+4. Although you can set a Seeded file for any request or group (as well as the Workspace itself), only one Seed file can be active at any time.
+There is no support for "nested" seed files.
+This means that once a Seed file is loaded for a workbook or group, any Seed data configured for child groups or requests will be ignored.

 ## Viewing Results